ryivins/ryivins-knowledge-base-docs/content/Music-Videos/Music Videos.md

-Music Videos
+##Music Videos

-title: Filming and editing theatrical footage to put specific audio on to create a visual story for the song.
+Filming and editing theatrical footage to put specific audio on to create a visual story for the song.
 ---
 ## Related Categories